Security.

 Responsible disclosure

-We ask that researchers act in good faith, avoid accessing or modifying data that does not belong to them, refrain from activities that could degrade service for other users, and give CarbonSilicon Labs a reasonable opportunity to investigate and remediate before disclosing the issue publicly.
-We do not pursue legal action against researchers who act consistently with this guidance.
+Act in good faith: do not access or modify data that is not yours, do not degrade service for other users, and give us a reasonable window to investigate and remediate before disclosing publicly.
+We do not pursue legal action against researchers who follow this guidance.

 Scope and updates